GamesCreed

 Inner Ashes, PC, Review, Gameplay, Screenshot, GamesCreed

 Overall, Inner Ashes is an emotional rollercoaster of a walking simulator where every day that you live in Henry’s shoes gets more difficult as time goes on.
-The game does an excellent job of building awareness of what people with Alzheimer’s go through on a daily basis, and it has a captivating story and fun puzzles to go along with it as well as extra tidbits of information about Alzeihmers hidden on most levels.
+The game does an excellent job of building awareness of what people with Alzheimer’s go through daily, and it has a captivating story and fun puzzles to go along with it, as well as extra tidbits of information about Alzheimer’s hidden on most levels.

 Review Overview